HL7/US-Core/input/pagecontent/sdoh.md

 Note that the panels can be nested to create additional groupings of responses.
 See the [US Core Observation Survey Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.

 The Observations may be extracted from QuestionnaireResponse.
-[SDOH Clinical Care](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/survey_instrument_support.html) guides define how sdoh data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.
+[SDOH Clinical Care](http://build.fhir.org/ig/HL7/fhir-sdoh-clinicalcare/survey_instrument_support.html) guides define how SDOH data captured in a QuestionnaireResponse can be extracted and used to create or update Observations or other FHIR resources.
 {:.bg-info}

 #### Assessment Screenings Using QuestionnaireResponse

 Survey instruments may be represented by a Questionnaire including a FHIR Questionnaire.
-A FHIR QuestionnaireReponse captures the responses to the survey and may be stand-alone or may point to the definition of the questions in a questionnaire (typically a FHIR Questionnaire).
+A FHIR QuestionnaireResponse captures the responses to the survey and may be stand-alone or may point to the definition of the questions in a questionnaire (typically a FHIR Questionnaire).
 The US Core QuestionnaireResponse Profile profile which is based on the [Structured Data Capture (SDC) Questionnaire Response Profile] is  used to capture, exchange and persist the response data.
 It represents the response data to the individual questions on the form and is ordered and grouped corresponding to the structure and grouping of the Questionnaire being responded to.
 Although QuestionnaireResponse can be searched using the standard FHIR RESTful API search parameters, individual responses are not directly searchable in QuestionnaireResponse.
 In order to search directly for and individual responses, they must be “parsed” into a searchable form - i.e. to a local FHIR or non-FHIR data store such as a database or FHIR Observations.

 The basic workflow for the creation, discovery and retrieval and data-extraction of FHIR Questionnaire and QuestionnaireResponse is thoroughly documented in the [Structured Data Capture (SDC)] specification.
 {:.bg-info}